 It was disconcerting to even be addressing such a question.
 The classes in Trythia were very strict.
-“Why do you ask?
+The one you were born in, was the one you died in.
+“Why do you ask?”

 She allowed herself a small smile despite the delicacy of the topic.
 “You sure you’re seeing the same me that I’m seeing?”

 A glance down at her wrinkled, mud-stained clothes told her just how much of a wreck she was.

 “Not as pretty as you seem to think I am,” she grinned and squeezed his hand, almost glad for the momentary distraction from her more pressing troubles.
 Her vanity, or lack thereof, was such a shallow topic it made her almost want to giggle at the absurdity of it.
 “You don’t see girls that often, do you?”